santkill/ai-assistant/README.md

 # Plug-and-Play AI Agents (with Voice UI)

-Turn your app smart with our plug & play AI-powered Voice UI.
-Let users control the interface, ask questions, and get real-time assistance.
+THe [Sista AI SDK](https://smart.sista.ai/?utm_source=sista_docs&utm_medium=docs_text&utm_campaign=what_is_sista) transforms any website into a real-time, voice-controlled experience.
+Powered by an advanced conversational AI agent, it lets users talk to your app, trigger UI actions, and get instant up to date responses, all without any code changes!
+Just add the SDK to your site, and your users can interact with your app using natural voice commands.

-**No Code Changes!
-No Intent Definitions!
-No Setup Hassle!**
-_Just add our magic button `<AiAssistantButton />` and start talking with your site._
+**No Intent Definitions.
+No Code Changes.
+No Setup Headaches.** _Just add our magic button `<AiAssistantButton />` and start talking with your website / app._

+## What You Get After Installation?

+- **Conversational Intelligence**
+  Ask questions, get summaries, and interact with on-screen content through natural language.
+- **Voice UI Control**
+  Automatically control buttons, links, forms, and other elements, no setup or configuration needed.
+- **Custom Function Support**
+  Extend your agent's capabilities by registering your own functions for advanced use cases.
+- **Context-Aware Agent**
+  Understands on-screen content to deliver accurate replies and take smart actions.
+- **Custom Knowledge Base**
+  Upload your unique data so the agent can answer questions with high precision.
+- **Tool Integrations**
+  Connect with external tools and platforms to automate workflows and extend your agent's capabilities.
+- **Workflow Automation**
+  The agent can perform sequences of actions and automate multi-step tasks form a single input.

 ## Features at a Glance

+- **Zero-Code Changes:** Fits any code
+- **Real-Time Responses:** Responds any time
+- **Multilingual Conversations:** Speaks any language
 - **Voice UI Agent:** Controls any interface
 - **Conversational AI:** Answers any question
 - **Workflow Automation**: Completes any task
-- **Real-Time Responses:** Responds any time
-- **Zero-Code Changes:** Fits any code
 - **Context-Aware Assistant:** Reads any screen
-- **Multilingual Conversations:** Speaks any language
 - **Powerful Admin Panel:** Customizes any detail
 - **Cross-Platform Compatibility:** Supports any device